Coma Berenices: Brightest stars

 Coma Berenices is not particularly bright, as none of its stars are brighter than fourth magnitude, although there are 66 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban–rural transition night skies.)

 The constellation's brightest star is Beta Comae Berenices (43 Comae Berenices in Flamsteed designation), at magnitude 4.2 and with a high proper motion.
 In Coma Berenices' northeastern region, it is 29.95 ± 0.10 light-years from Earth.
 A solar analog, it is a yellow-hued F-type main-sequence star with a spectral class of F9.5V B. Beta Comae Berenices is around 36% brighter, and 15% more massive than the Sun, and with a radius 10% larger.

 The second-brightest star in Coma Berenices is the 4.3-magnitude, bluish Alpha Comae Berenices (42 Comae Berenices), with the proper name Diadem, in the southeastern part of the constellation.
 Despite its Alpha Bayer designation, the star is dimmer than Beta Comae Berenices, being one of the cases where designation does not correspond to the brightest star.
 It is a double star, with the spectral classes of F5V and F6V.
 The star system is 58.1 ± 0.9 light-years from Earth.

 Gamma Comae Berenices (15 Comae Berenices) is an orange-hued giant star with a magnitude of 4.4 and a spectral class of K1III C. In the southwestern part of the constellation, it is 169 ± 2 light-years from Earth, Estimated to be around 1.79 times as massive as the Sun, it has expanded to around 10 times its radius.
 It is the brightest star in the Coma Star Cluster.
 With Alpha Comae Berenices and Beta Comae Berenices, Gamma Comae Berenices forms a 45-degree isosceles triangle from which Berenice's imaginary tresses hang.

 Star systems

+The constellation Coma Berenices showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The star systems of Coma Berenices include binary, double and triple stars.
-21 Comae Berenices (sometimes called Kissin, but this name is shared with 23 Comae Berenices) is a close binary with nearly equal components and an orbital period of 26 years.
+21 Comae Berenices (sometimes called Kissin, but this name is shared with 23 Comae Berenices, then the proper name is Phyllon Kissinou since 16 May 2024) is a close binary with nearly equal components and an orbital period of 26 years.
 The system is 272 ± 3 light-years away.
 The Coma Cluster contains at least eight spectroscopic binaries, and the constellation has seven eclipsing binaries: CC, DD, EK, RW, RZ, SS and UX Comae Berenices.

 There are over thirty double stars in Coma Berenices, including 24 Comae Berenices with contrasting colors.
 Its primary is an orange-hued giant star with a magnitude of 5.0, 610 light-years from Earth, and its secondary is a blue-white-hued star with a magnitude of 6.6.
 Triple stars include 12 Comae Berenices, 17 Comae Berenices, KR Comae Berenices and Struve 1639.